Jonathan Coachman: Commentator and Assistant to Eric Bischoff (2003–2006)

-During October 2005, Coach was involved in an angle involving the McMahon Family publicly firing Jim Ross due to the actions of Ross's friend, Steve Austin.
-The firing of Ross gave Coach the position of lead announcer on Raw.
-The storyline would culminate in a match at Taboo Tuesday where Austin faced Coach in a match with both Austin's and Ross's jobs on the line.
-Though the match was originally scheduled to be Austin versus the Coach, Austin refused to participate because of issues he had with the storyline (the original story was said to have called for Austin to lose following a run-in by the returning Mark Henry).
+During October 2005, The Coach was involved in an angle involving the McMahon Family publicly firing Jim Ross due to the actions of Ross's friend, Steve Austin.
+The firing of Ross gave The Coach the position of lead announcer on Raw.
+The storyline would culminate in a match at Taboo Tuesday where Austin was scheduled to face The Coach in a match with both Austin's and Ross's jobs on the line.
+Though the match was originally scheduled to be Austin versus The Coach, Austin refused to participate because of issues he had with the storyline (the original story was said to have called for Austin to lose following a run-in by the returning Mark Henry).
 World Heavyweight Champion Batista was renamed the opponent to play up the SmackDown! vs. Raw storylines.
-On the October 31, 2005 edition of Raw, Batista came out and accepted the match only to be attacked by Coach's backup, the returning Goldust and Vader.
-At Taboo Tuesday, Batista faced off against Coach in a Street Fight.
+On the October 31, 2005 edition of Raw, Batista came out and accepted the match only to be attacked by The Coach's backup, the returning Goldust and Vader.
+At Taboo Tuesday, Batista faced off against The Coach in a fan-voted Street Fight.
 Vader and Goldust tried to interfere in the match, but Batista won.
 However, no mention of the Jim Ross stipulation was ever mentioned after the match.

-Former ECW announcer Joey Styles soon replaced Coach in a move that became permanent despite Coach's on-air protestations that Styles' presence was temporary.
-Coach retained a prominent role on the Raw announcing team as the heel representative of a three-man booth with Styles, the play-by-play man, and Jerry "The King" Lawler, the babyface color commentator.
+Former ECW announcer Joey Styles soon replaced The Coach in a move that became permanent despite The Coach's on-air protestations that Styles' presence was temporary.
+The Coach retained a prominent role on the Raw announcing team as the heel representative of a three-man booth with Styles, the play-by-play man, and Jerry "The King" Lawler, the babyface color commentator.

-On the January 23, 2006 edition of Raw, Coach defeated Lawler to win the last Raw spot in the Royal Rumble match via interference from the debuting Spirit Squad.
-Coachman would enter seventh during the match only to be eliminated almost immediately by The Big Show.
+On the January 23, 2006 edition of Raw, The Coach defeated Lawler to win the last Raw spot in the Royal Rumble match via interference from the debuting Spirit Squad.
+The Coach would enter seventh during the match only to be eliminated almost immediately by Big Show.